Web SDK

 app_id:"xxxxxxxx", // your identifier goes here

-/* Replace items below with your customer info */
+/* Replace items below with your customer info, all optional */

 contact_name: "Alexander the Great",